- 1. What Is Hypochondria?

-Illness Anxiety Disorder can be controlled to a significant level, if one manages to keep up with these practices, despite the times they feel like it is too much to handle.
+Illness Anxiety Disorder can be controlled to a significant level if one manages to keep up with these practices, despite the times they feel like it is too much to handle.

-- Encourage them to participate in treatment.
+- Encourage them to participate in treatment

-The situation might be new to you, but this is not to the medical industry.
+The situation might be new to you, but this is not for the medical industry.
 There are treatments for Illness Anxiety that can have a significant impact on a person’s mental and physical health.
 Being judgmental and not validating someone with Illness Anxiety is not wise.
-The diagnosis is not hoax with its very real, very significant impacts.
+The diagnosis is not a hoax with its very real, very significant impacts.

-- Educate yourself about Illness Anxiety.
+- Educate yourself about Illness Anxiety

 Some diagnosed with Illness Anxiety Disorder refuse to see medical professionals since they do not trust them to diagnose them correctly or understand their situation fully.
-Having someone with them that understands their situation and whom they can reach out to whenever necessary will help the individual get through hard times with ease.
+Having someone who understands their situation and whom they can reach out to whenever necessary will help the individual get through hard times with ease.
 Make sure they can tell you if you are going overboard with help.
 Illness Anxiety is an extremely sensitive topic where one can feel overwhelmed with reassurances.
 Suggest them to research anxiety management than on other health issues they are worried about.
 Create that safe space an anxious individual would appreciate.

-- Talk to them about their situation.
+- Talk to them about their situation

-Make sure your conversations do not get too long, excessive, obsessive intrusive, demanding or compulsive.
+Make sure your conversations do not get too long, excessive, obsessive, intrusive, demanding, or compulsive.
 It is important to understand when they need support and when they should be left with their thoughts.
 Dealing with severe anxiety is a delicate situation and should be managed extremely carefully.

-- Become a guidance towards their coping mechanism.
+- Become guidance towards their coping mechanism

 Sometimes despite your genuine efforts, they may be back to their anxious helpless self in no time as if the whole process pressed rewind.
 Remember to always be patient and understand what the illness is like.
 There may be days you will have to start all over again, but the eventual result will be in the fact that you kept pushing them despite their relapses.
 Some may find it difficult to deal with anxiety despite the guidance and help offered.